 - You have just bought a new house together and you’re carrying (Partner) over the threshold: pick them up and spin around, then end with a kiss.

-- It’s your ten-year wedding anniversary: you’re cuddled together on your couch before an open fire, steaming hot chocolate in hands, and an album of all your favourite memories together open on your laps.
-Feel that cosiness and warmth.
+- It’s your ten-year wedding anniversary: you’re cuddled together on your couch before an open fire, steaming hot chocolate in hands, and an album of all your favorite memories together open on your laps.
+Feel that coziness and warmth.

 - You’re having your first dance: have a practice now, while no one is watching.

 This works beautifully as a special moment together before rejoining the wedding guests.
 Use a transition (such as Imagination Land) to get your couple in the right headspace to share honestly for the photograph.
 Give each a question to think about for a few minutes before each photograph (e.g. as you change locations).
 Choose a question they didn’t address in their wedding vows (give the gift of insight into the other’s love).